 Banking & Finance partner Morgan Bale was featured in the Law360 special series “Sealing the Deal” for his work advising on the financing aspects of three of 2017’s most high-profile and transformational deals that disrupted industries like food, health care, and media and entertainment.

-The feature highlighted Mr. Bale’s work leading the Weil teams that advised Goldman Sachs and Bank of America Merrill Lynch in providing $13.7 billion committed bridge financing to Amazon for its acquisition of Whole Foods Market, Inc.; Barclays, Goldman Sachs and Bank of America Merrill Lynch in providing $49 billion of financing commitments to CVS Health to finance its acquisition of Aetna; and Goldman Sachs in providing a bridge loan commitment of up to $9 billion in connection with Twenty-First Century Fox, Inc.’s plan to spin off to 21st Century Fox shareholders a portfolio of its news, sports and broadcast businesses to create a new “Fox.”
+The feature highlighted Mr. Bale’s work leading the Weil teams that advised Goldman Sachs and another major financial institution in providing $13.7 billion committed bridge financing to Amazon for its acquisition of Whole Foods Market, Inc.; Barclays, Goldman Sachs and another major financial institution in providing $49 billion of financing commitments to CVS Health to finance its acquisition of Aetna; and Goldman Sachs in providing a bridge loan commitment of up to $9 billion in connection with Twenty-First Century Fox, Inc.’s plan to spin off to 21st Century Fox shareholders a portfolio of its news, sports and broadcast businesses to create a new “Fox.”

 “It really is a relationship-driven business.
 We’re not providing a commodity.
 Our clients want lawyers that have a firm grip on the issues and bring a light touch to the negotiation,” he said when discussing why clients come to him to put together big money financing packages for complex M&A transactions.